shakhaout/cifar10_classification/README.md

 weighted avg       0.56      0.49      0.46     10000
 ```

+Here I have used AutoEncoder pretrained weights of the whole encoder part and feed the weights in a simplified CNN model.
+This model performs worst of all.

 ## 6. AutoEncoder ( with no data augmentation)
 Here same architecture is used as in AutoEncoder(No.2) with data augmentation.
 Other parameters are also similar to previous autoencoder model just no augmenation technique is adopted while trining the model.